 Clutter gives me anxiety.
 I'm finding that "too much" of anything is stressful and borderline chaotic for me.
 If I want to feel like a zen panda at home, everything needs to be put away--out of sight and then neatly organized with purpose where it's contained.

-Notice the zen difference in my bathroom ...
+Notice the zen difference in ...

 Sometimes you need to close the door.